-She’s been lucky enough to participate in a variety of amazing leadership development opportunities.
 She is graduate of the 2016 class of Presidential Leadership Scholars, led by President’s Bill Clinton and George W. Bush.
 She has been awarded fellowships with the Bucerius Young Leader Summer School on Global Governance; American Council on Germany; the Draeger Foundation; and, the American Israel Education Foundation.
 She currently serves on the Board of IMMAP; The National Civic League; The Interactivity Foundation.
-She is a Senior Fellow with the Center for the Study of the Presidency and Congress and The Lugar Center.
+She is a Senior Fellow with The Ohio State University; the Center for the Study of the Presidency and Congress. and The Lugar Center.
 She is also the Co-Founder of Keepers of the Commons.

-And prior to all this Washington, DC business, she was a professional ballet dancer with Complexions Dance Company in New York.
-She is the proud new owner of a historic farm in central Pennsylvania where she is collecting a barnful of animals and tools.
+Her first career was as a professional ballet dancer culminating with a stint with Complexions Dance Company in New York.
+She is the proud owner of a historic farm in central Pennsylvania where she is collecting a barnful of animals and tools.